OnionIoT/Omega2-Dash/README.md

 ![front](./images/o2-dash-sample-0.jpg)
 ![back](./images/o2-dash-sample-1.jpg)

+# Getting Started

+Get your Omega2 Dash up and running by following the [Omega2 Dash guide](https://onion.io/omega2-dash-guide).

+# Hardware Info

+Schematics and layout images along with physical measurements are available for the Omega2 Dash in the [Hardware](./Hardware) directory.

 # Firmware Info

 Firmware for the Omega2 Dash is built using [Onion's fork of the OpenWRT source repo](https://github.com/OnionIoT/source).